gomponents/gontainer-helpers/README.md

 # Gontainer-helpers

-Set of packages to easily build DI container.
+Set of packages to easily build DI container based on external configuration.

 ## API